callstack/reassure/docusaurus/docs/installation.md

 Just like the previous, this option also controls the level of logs.
 It will suppress all logs besides explicit errors.

-#### `--javascript` (optional)

-By default Reassure scripts will generate TypeScript files.
-You can use this option, if you'd like to generate JavaScript files instead.

 ### Scaffolding

 #### `reassure-tests.sh`